mldelaney94/mldelaney94.github.io/_posts/2019-02-20-ref-value-types.markdown

 title: "Reference types VS value types in C#"
 ---

-A lot of the this post will reference John Skeet's blog posts on the subject.
+A lot of the this post will reference Jon Skeet's blog posts on the subject.
 This is more or less written for my own understanding.
 Particularly I would think that jonskeet.uk/csharp/references.html would be far more beneficial for others than my blog itself.

 ---